schoolofdevops/ultimate-kubernetes-bootcamp/chapters/configuring_authentication_and_authorization.md

-You could assume the identity of user **maya** and connect  to the **prod** cluster as,
+You could assume the identity of user **yono** and connect  to the **prod** cluster as,

 ```
-kubectl config use-context maya-prod
+kubectl config use-context yono-prod

 kubectl config get-contexts

 CURRENT   NAME         CLUSTER   AUTHINFO     NAMESPACE
           admin-prod   prod      admin-prod
           kim-prod     prod      kim
-*         maya-prod    prod      maya
+          maya-prod    prod      maya
-          yono-prod    prod      yono
+*         yono-prod    prod      yono
 ```

 And then try running any command as,

 ```
-kubectl get nodes
+kubectl get pods
 ```